younjiwoo/build-your-own-node-module/README.md

 - `streetAddress()` - A random street address.
 - `fullAddress()` - A full address (city, state, street).
 - The sky is the limit!

+Do you want to use Lodash in your module?
+(There are a lot of useful utility methods we can benifit from!).
+All you have to do is `require` lodash in your `index.js` file (like we did in the REPL examples), and you'll have full access to lodash!

 ## Resources
 - NPM's guide to [Installing Packages])https://docs.npmjs.com/getting-started/installing-npm-packages-locally)